IvyIp/express-mongoose-jwt-login-permission-example/README.md

 # express-mongoose-jwt-single-login-example
-Example of token login system using express and mongodb.
+Example of token login system with permission handling using express and mongodb.
 Each user is allowed to own one valid token only.

 ## Requirements